guluisacat/imlzq.github.io/_posts/2024-05-29-Dive-Into-Android-TA-BugHunting-And-Fuzzing.markdown

 **Mitigation Strategies:**

 - Many OEMs have developed Windows clients to handle downgrade operations.
-These Windows clients obtain encrypted firmware packages from the server, decrypt them, and then push the decrypted packages to the mobile device.
+These Windows clients obtain encrypted firmware packages from the servers, decrypt them, and then push the decrypted packages to the mobile device.
 The mobile device then attempts to decrypt the encrypted packages.
-- If the received package is not encrypted, can we attempt to downgrade?
+- If we obtain an unencrypted firmware package in some ways, can we trigger the downgrade directly?
 - Is the decryption and encryption process controlled by the client?
+If so, we can hook the Windows client and trigger the decryption process as we want.